-The NIR Intensity Lens system is an integrated camera/lens solution that measures the angular distribution and radiant intensity of 940 nm near-infrared (NIR or near-IR) emitters.
+The NIR Intensity Lens system is an integrated camera/lens solution that measures the angular distribution and radiant intensity of near-infrared (NIR or near-IR) emitters, such as LEDs and lasers.
 The NIR Intensity Lens system utilizes Fourier optics to capture a full cone of data in a single measurement to ±70 degrees, giving you extremely fast, accurate results ideal for in-line quality control.

 Fast, accurate radiant intensity measurement solution for evaluation of near-infrared light sources and distributionsNear Infrared 3D SensingThree-dimensional sensing technology is the foundation of multiple new applications, such as: